caillou/karabiner-space-fn-rule-generator/README.md

-# karabiner-space-fn-rule-generator
+# Karabiner SpaceFN Rule Generator

-Karabiner SpaceFN Rule Generator
+This is just some quick and dirty code to generate a config for `SpaceFN` using Karabiner Elements.